gregberns/HaskellKoans/README.md

 Koans to help learn Haskell.

 **NOTICE**
-This repository is currently under construction.
-Do not use until this notice is removed.
+This repository is incomplete.
+If you are intested in extending, please feel free to fork and submit a pull request.

 ## What are Koans?